MBing/wp-jq-menu/README.md

 # Some plugin for a wordpress theme
+A jQuery hover menu for a wordpress theme that pics up the titles and looks for images with the same name to show as an overlay when you hover the menu title.

 ## How to use
 Put the `.js` file in the `js` folder of your theme.